Shreshth-mehra/Obsidian-TV-Tracker/README.md

 4. Avg Rating - Avg rating for the person/genre if they have a minimum number of titles (This number can be changed from settings)

 Genre taste index is the ration of User rating to public rating for each of the title in that genre.
 So, if your genre taste index for Documentries is 1.2 that means that you rate documentary movies 1.2 times higher on average than public ratings.
 Keep in mind that the public ratings are fetched from TMDB and are on a scale of 1 to 10.
 The user rating is multiplied by 2 for this calculation to be on the same scale.
 Additionally, the rating mode does not affect this metric.

+Setting Language filter also changes the metrics.
+For example, if you have English (en) and Spanish (es) movies in your vault and 'en' filter is applied then the metrics will only include movies with original_language as 'en'

 ## Settings